emu-wg/teap-errata/section-5.md

    the IMCK MUST be recalculated after each successful inner EAP method.

-   The first step in these calculations is the generation of the base compound key, IMCK[n] from the session_key_seed, and any session keys derived from the successful execution of nth inner EAP methods.
+   The first step in these calculations is the generation of the base compound key, IMCK[j] from the session_key_seed, and any session keys derived from the successful execution of jth inner EAP authentication methods or basic password authentication.
 The inner EAP method(s) may provide Inner Method Session Keys (IMSKs), IMSK1..IMSKn, corresponding to inner method 1 through n.
+When the jth exchange, such as a basic password exchange, does not devrive key material then a special 0 IMSK is used as described below.

    If an inner method supports export of an Extended Master Session Key (EMSK), then the IMSK SHOULD be derived from the EMSK as defined in